What is the minimum age

 Trainers are not to carry coach’s messages and are not to speak to the Umpire(s) or opposition players.

-There is only one Runner per team and they wear the bright green NFL issue shirt.
+There is only one Runner per team and they wear the bright green NFNL issue shirt.
 U9s and 10s are not permitted to use a Runner.
+They must also have a Working With Children Check.

 The Runner’s sole duty is to deliver the coach’s message and then take the most direct route back to the coach immediately after delivering the message.